HEADCASE

 The HEADCASE Extended Guidelines provides more detailed information and answer specific questions you may have on concussion management, manage suspected concussions and how to potentially reduce the risk of concussion.

-Launched in April 2024, there are now six different versions of the HEADCASE eLearning module based on your primary role in rugby union.
+There are six different versions of the HEADCASE eLearning modules based on your primary role in rugby union.

 The HEADCASE Poster is a downloadable poster that can be sent electronically and/or printed, and put up on club notice boards, in changing rooms etc.